The #1 Misconception About Tinnitus Treatment

 It’s like a phantom limb sensation.
 The arm or leg is gone, but the brain still “feels it” because the nerve going to the brain is still alive.
 Tinnitus is the same thing, a phantom sensation.
 The hyperactive signaling from the hearing nerves are being interpreted by the brain as sound.

+However, this is NOT the root cause of tinnitus loudness.
 As you'll see below, the root cause of tinnitus loudness is an medical condition related to brain reactivity and sensory hypersensitivity.

 What is clinically significant tinnitus?